-When tuning the C tone plate on the marimba, the bar matches to C, high C, and high E.
+When tuning the C tone plate on the marimba, the bar matches C, high C, and high E.

-On the xylophone, the bar matches to C and high G. When the marimba plays with an orchestra, the notes blend in.
+On the xylophone, the bar matches C and high G. When the marimba plays with an orchestra, the notes blend in.

 Xylophone’s notes stand out because the tuning method is different.
 Its harmonics resemble those of woodwind and string instruments.
 Yamaha’s xylophones are unique as they are tuned with odd-numbered harmonics.
 Some manufacturers make instruments tuned with even-numbered harmonics.